-The Chief Legal Officer is the head of the corporate legal department and is responsible for the legal affairs of the entire corporation.
-This role includes providing legal counsel to the board of directors, chairman of the board, chief executive officer, and other senior management.
+The Chief Legal Officer (CLO) is the head of the corporate legal department and is responsible for the legal affairs of the entire corporation.
+This role involves providing legal counsel to the board of directors, chairman of the board, chief executive officer, and other senior management.
 CLOs must possess strong initiative, as well as excellent management and leadership skills, and strong business acumen.
 A Juris Doctor (JD) and an applicable state license to practice law are required.
 The level of experience required for the position may vary, depending on company size.

 The general counsel position is a major part of the executive leadership team.
 You need someone who displays great leadership skills, sound judgment, and a strong sense of ethics.
 Finding a candidate who meets all of these expectations as well as your business needs can be difficult.
 Before sitting down for an interview, you need to consider what skill set and competencies your company needs in a general counsel.
 For instance, if your company is expecting to start handling acquisitions, then someone with a corporate law background may be beneficial.

 To get you started, below are five assessment questions you should be asking a general counsel candidate no matter the scope of the position.